 Election of Chairman

-To confirm the minutes of the last meeting
+To confirm Minutes of the previous meetings.

 Declarations of Interest